Sud0u53r/sud0u53r.github.io/content/posts/kernelctf2021/index.md

   \dfrac{(99 + 99)!}{99! * 99!} = 2.275 * 10^{58}
 $$

 &nbsp;&nbsp;&nbsp;&nbsp;But the trick here is, all those possibilities have common sub parts that are evaluated repetatively and unnecessarily.
-These parts are eliminated in dynamic programming approach, where once a part is evaluated, it is stored in a data structure and when the part is called in another possibility, the stored value is used, instead of calculating it again.
+These parts are eliminated in dynamic programming approach, where once a part is evaluated, it is stored in a data structure and when the part has to be evaluated in another possibility, the stored value is used, instead of calculating it again.

-&nbsp;&nbsp;&nbsp;&nbsp;In this way, the time complexity is reduced to `O(mn)` (no.of distinct function calls possible), when m & n are parameters of function, i.e., O(100*100) and space complexity becomes `O(mn)`.
+&nbsp;&nbsp;&nbsp;&nbsp;In this way, the time complexity is reduced to `O(mn)` (no.of distinct function calls possible), where m & n are parameters of the solve function, i.e., O(100*100) and space complexity becomes `O(mn)`.

-ps: After getting the minimal sum, I had to subtract the first number in order to get the correct flag.
+ps: After getting the minimal sum, I had to subtract the first number from the sum in order to get the correct flag.

 Flag: `flag{dyn4m1c_pr0gramm1ng_pr0!}`